Overview of the of the main changes since the previous report update

 Temporary protection procedure

-• Registration for temporary protection: On March 7, 2022, the Government of the Republic of Croatia[17] adopted the decision on introducing temporary protection on the basis of Council Implementing Decision (EU) 2022/382 of 4 March 2022, which establishes the existence of a mass influx of persons in accordance with Article 5 of Directive 2001/55/ EC.
+• Registration for temporary protection: On 7 March 2022, the Government of the Republic of Croatia adopted the decision introducing temporary protection[16] on the basis of Council Implementing Decision (EU) 2022/382 of 4 March 2022, which establishes the existence of a mass influx of persons in accordance with Article 5 of Directive 2001/55/ EC.
 Applications for temporary protection need to be submitted at police stations, while the competent authority for recognising the temporary protection status lies with the Ministry of Interior.
-The application can be submitted in person at the police station or administration based on place of residence of applicant or via online form available at the e-platform Croatia4Ukraine.[18]
-An exception was foreseen for those persons who were accommodated in collective accommodation, at times of increased arrivals of persons displaced from Ukraine to Croatia.[19]
+The application can be submitted in person at the police station or administration based on the place of residence of the applicant or via an online form available at the e-platform Croatia4Ukraine.[17]
+An exception was foreseen for those persons who were accommodated in collective accommodation, at times of increased arrivals of persons displaced from Ukraine to Croatia.[18]
 These persons did not have to go personally to the police station/administration, but could submit the application directly to the officials of the Ministry of the Interior who visited the collective accommodations in order to speed up the process of receiving and further processing of the applications.

-• Scope of temporary protection: Pursuant to the Government’s Decision, Croatia shall grant temporary protection to Ukrainian nationals and members of their families residing in Ukraine on 24 February 2022 and who left Ukraine from 24 February 2022 onwards; stateless persons and third country nationals who were under international or equivalent national protection in Ukraine on 24 February 2022 and members of their families who were granted residence in Ukraine on 24 February 2022 and who left Ukraine since 24 February 2022; third country nationals who had a valid permanent stay in Ukraine on 24 February 2022 in accordance with Ukrainian regulations and who cannot return to their country or region of origin in safe and permanent conditions and who left Ukraine since 24 February 2022.
+• Scope of temporary protection: Pursuant to the aforementioned Government’s Decision, Croatia shall grant temporary protection to Ukrainian nationals and members of their families residing in Ukraine on 24 February 2022 and who left Ukraine from 24 February 2022 onwards; stateless persons and third country nationals who were under international or equivalent national protection in Ukraine on 24 February 2022 and members of their families who were granted residence in Ukraine on 24 February 2022 and who left Ukraine since 24 February 2022; third country nationals who had a valid permanent stay in Ukraine on 24 February 2022 in accordance with Ukrainian regulations and who cannot return to their country or region of origin in safe and permanent conditions and who left Ukraine since 24 February 2022.
 Regarding those who had fled Ukraine before 24 February 2022, temporary protection shall also be granted to the displaced citizens of Ukraine and members of their families who left Ukraine immediately before 24 February 2022 due to the security situation and cannot return to the country because of the armed conflict.
-According to the official statement of the Ministry of Interior,[20] ‘immediately before’ is to be considered as starting from 1 January 2022.
+According to the official statement of the Ministry of Interior, ‘immediately before’ is to be considered as starting from 1 January 2022.[19]

 Content of temporary protection

-• Access to rights: Beneficiaries of temporary protection enjoy a wide range of rights in the Republic of Croatia, and no significant obstacles to their realization have been observed due to the fast reaction of the authorities and early establishment of an effective reception and care system.
-By amending the Law on Social Welfare,[22] beneficiaries of temporary protection gained the right to receive all social services and benefits provided for by law under the same conditions as Croatian citizens.
+• Access to rights: Beneficiaries of temporary protection enjoy a wide range of rights in the Republic of Croatia, and no significant obstacles to their realization have been observed due to the fast reaction of the authorities and the early establishment of an effective reception and care system.
+By amending the Law on Social Welfare, beneficiaries of temporary protection gained the right to receive all social services and benefits provided by law under the same conditions as Croatian citizens.

 • Access to the labour market: Beneficiaries of temporary protection have unrestricted access to the labour market, as do Croatian citizens.
-What represents a difficulty is the insufficient knowledge of Croatian language (and the lack of official language courses organised by the state) and the lengthy and expensive procedure of recognition and evaluation of foreign qualifications (especially for professions regulated by law).
+What represents a difficulty is the insufficient knowledge of the Croatian language (and the lack of official language courses organized by the state) and the lengthy and expensive procedure of recognition and evaluation of foreign qualifications (especially for professions regulated by law).
 Therefore, options for employment in certain professions are significantly limited.

 • Access to education: Access to primary and secondary education is fully facilitated and accessible.
 As for admission to higher education institutions, only some universities or their constituents decided to facilitate enrolment or continuation of studies, while the rest kept the quota system for third country nationals, which implies high tuition fees.

-• Housing: Persons who cannot afford to live in private accommodation have two options available: accommodation in a collective centre where they are provided with free accommodation and food, and accommodation in private units that meet the prescribed conditions, for which a contract is concluded between the landlord and the state.
+• Housing: Persons who cannot afford to live in private accommodation have two options available: accommodation in a collective centre where they are provided with free accommodation and food, and accommodation in private units that meet the prescribed conditions, for which a contract is concluded between the landlord and the State.

 • Health care: Within the framework of exercising the right to health care, beneficiaries of temporary protection face problems that represent a general feature of the health care system in the Republic of Croatia – long-term waiting for specialist examinations.
 In addition, they are not entitled to contract supplementary health insurance.
 They enjoy the right to health care to the extent enjoyed by persons who are compulsorily insured, but at the same time they are not insured and the costs of their health care are covered directly from the budget of the Republic of Croatia.
 As a result, they are not able to contract supplementary insurance, except in the case of employment, which would avoid additional (and large) health care costs that exceed the scope of protection provided by compulsory insurance.